Knowledge graphSettings

 Related chapters

-• Rate Limiter - Protect payment APIs from traffic spikes, abuse patterns, and checkout-path overload.
+• Rate Limiter - How to protect payment APIs from traffic spikes, abuse patterns, and checkout-path overload.

-• API Gateway - Entry-point policies, auth, and routing before payment orchestration services.
+• API Gateway - A common entry point, access policies, and routing in front of the payment path.

-• Identification/AuthN/AuthZ - Access-control model for charge, refund, and sensitive operational actions.
+• Identification/AuthN/AuthZ - Access control for charges, refunds, and sensitive financial operations.

 Enable tracking in Settings